Chatbot: Customer service

 Chatbots have been proposed as a replacement for customer service departments.
+In 2026, The Financial Times reported on agentic chatbots that could do shopping for customers once given instructions.

 In 2016, Russia-based Tochka Bank launched a chatbot on Facebook for a range of financial services, including a possibility of making payments.
 In July 2016, Barclays Africa also launched a Facebook chatbot.

 Healthcare

 Chatbots are also appearing in the healthcare industry.
 A study suggested that physicians in the United States believed that chatbots would be most beneficial for scheduling doctor appointments, locating health clinics, or providing medication information.
 A 2025 review found that participants often rated chatbot responses as more empathic than those from clinicians.

-In 2020, WhatsApp worked with the World Health Organization and the Government of India to make chatbots to answers users' questions on COVID-19.
+In 2020, WhatsApp worked with the World Health Organization and the Government of India to make chatbots to answer users' questions on COVID-19.

 In 2023, US-based National Eating Disorders Association replaced its human helpline staff with a chatbot but had to take it offline after users reported receiving harmful advice from it.